-There are 3 types of unit cards: Space units, Ground units, and Characters.
+There are 3 types of unit cards: Space units, Ground units, and Character units.
 Before you put a unit into battle, you must first build it by putting at least as many build counters on it as its build cost.
-Then you have to decide when to deploy it.
+Then you can deploy it at any time during any of your build steps.

 Some unit cards are unique.
 See p.
-40 for special rules about unique cards.
+34 for special rules about unique cards.